-Further, the Exchange believes that the proposed rule change is designed to protect investors and the public interest because the tools are a form of impact mitigation that will aid member organizations in minimizing their risk exposure and reduce the potential for disruptive, market-wide events.
+Further, the Exchange believes that the proposed rule change is designed to protect investors and the public interest because the tools are a form of impact mitigation that will aid Participants in minimizing their risk exposure and reduce the potential for disruptive, market-wide events.
 The Exchange understands that firms test their trading systems in order to identify and mitigate latent defects.
-The proposed tools will serve as a back stop for member organizations to assist them in identifying any such issues.
-The Exchange believes the risk management tools will assist member organizations in managing their financial exposure which, in turn, could enhance the integrity of trading on the securities markets and help to assure the stability of the financial system.
+The proposed tools will serve as a back stop for Participants to assist them in identifying any such issues.
+The Exchange believes the risk management tools will assist Participants in managing their financial exposure which, in turn, could enhance the integrity of trading on the securities markets and help to assure the stability of the financial system.

-Finally, the Exchange believes that the proposed rule change does not unfairly discriminate among the Exchange's member organizations because use of the risk management tools is optional and is not a prerequisite for participation on the Exchange.
+Finally, the Exchange believes that the proposed rule change does not unfairly discriminate among the Exchange's Participants because use of the risk management tools is optional and is not a prerequisite for participation on the Exchange.